rellimylime/forest-data-compilation/03_prism/WORKFLOW.md

 **PRISM-Specific Behavior:**
 - Filters IDS observations to CONUS only (regions 1-6, 8, 9)
 - Excludes Region 10 (Alaska) and Hawaii observations
-- Uses 800m reference raster from GEE
+- Downloads one reference raster from web service (ppt Jan 2000) to define the 800m pixel grid
 - Higher resolution produces 5-25x more pixels per observation than TerraClimate

 **Expected Output:**
 - CONUS damage_areas: ~4.2M observations → ~50-100M pixel mappings
-- Extraction time will be significantly longer than TerraClimate
+- File sizes are larger than TerraClimate due to higher resolution (expected)

 ---

 ### 02_extract_prism.R
 **PRISM-Specific Behavior:**
-- Extracts from GEE ImageCollection: OREGONSTATE/PRISM/AN81m
+- Downloads each month's zip from services.nacse.org, extracts with terra::extract(), deletes immediately
+- One parquet per year saved to pixel_values/; safe to interrupt and resume (completed years skipped)
-- Temporal range: 1981-present (earlier than TerraClimate)
+- Temporal range: 1981-present (earlier than TerraClimate); IDS extraction covers 1997-2024
-- No scale factors needed for tmin/tmax/tmean/ppt (already in physical units)
+- All values in physical units — no scale factors needed
-- vpdmin requires 0.01 scale factor
+- 0.5s courtesy delay between downloads; each file downloaded only once (within PRISM's 2/day limit)

 **Performance Notes:**
-- More unique pixels than TerraClimate due to finer resolution
+- More unique pixels than TerraClimate due to finer resolution (~25x)
-- Consider larger batch sizes (e.g., 5000) for GEE efficiency
-- Monthly stacking approach same as TerraClimate (12x speedup)
+- Actual runtime ~4 hours for 1997-2024 (well under the 20-40h estimate)

 ---